 Slowly drop circles of chocolate on top of the nonpareils.
 They will spread a little, so don’t put them too close together.
 Be careful not to press down with the tip because it will cause the chocolate to leak under the nonpareils.

-Let the chocolates sit for several hours until they’re completely hardened and then transfer to treat bags or a container.
+Let the chocolates sit for several hours until they’re completely hardened, and then transfer them to treat bags or a container.
 These can be stored at room temperature, but they’re so much tastier from the fridge!

 Make separate batches in different varieties of chocolate and mix them all together once they’ve hardened.